libdither/libdither/research/dither/data/reverse-hash-lookup.md

 ## General Structure

-A Binary Hash-linked Tree stored in a decentralized fashion with [DTS](./directional-trail-search.md) that maps a given hash to object that contains that hash.
+A binary hash-linked search tree stored in a decentralized fashion with [DTS](./directional-trail-search.md) that maps a given hash to object that contains that hash.
 Hashes are agreed upon in a decentralized manner, but direct consensus is assured, and a pubsub system helps speed up consensus for high-activity hashes.

 ## Specific Structure